0xnimbus/shredded-stats/readme.md

 ## Project Planning Was Done With Notion
 [Click Here To View Board](https://i.imgur.com/OegiKYu.png)

-### There is a bug right now that I am aware of so that would be the highest urgency task.
+### -There is a bug right now that I am aware of so that would be the highest urgency task.

 ### -After that, the first thing I work on for this project is to finish adding the update methods to Stats and Routines.

-### The next I would like to include is a user function.
+### -The next I would like to include is a user function.
 It seemed really daunting in the beginning but now I am much
 ### more comfortable with with the whole MEN stack.

-### Icebox features:
+## Icebox features:
 ### -Creating a score for users based on stats from the workout
 ### -Have new stats populate the inputs with the stats from the last workout as a QOL feature